Updated in 2023

 Users just sign up for the option they want and begin learning.

 Ratings and reviews

 The reviews online for DataCamp are mixed.
 A lot of people find the content useful and interesting, but there are a fair number of people who object to the way it is taught.
-Usually, they are referring to the fact that a lot of the work is done for them – for example, in the assignments, most of the code is already written, making it easier to get the right answer but harder to learn by doing.
-They also explain that a lot of the lessons include giant walls of text, essentially “telling” rather than “showing” how to do a task.
+Usually, they are referring to the fact that a lot of the work is done for them.
+For example, in the assignments, most of the code is already written.
+This makes it easier to get the right answer but harder to learn by doing.
+They also explain that a lot of the lessons include giant walls of text.
+People feel that this essentially “tells” rather than “shows” how to do a task.

 To combat the above issues, reviewers explain that DataCamp is very helpful as an introduction to these subjects.
-Students can learn a lot from the courses and tracks offered and then they should go off on their own to work on open source projects as well as additional courses.
+Students can learn a lot from the courses and tracks offered.
+Then, they should go off on their own to work on open source projects as well as additional courses.
 The lower price point, when compared to other bootcamps, is also a benefit for a lot of people.